 Start a Book and/or Film Discussion Group

-I’m happy to have helped organize two dozen LGBTQ+ Literature and Film discussion groups, during the early years of this site, in Canada and the US, Latin America, the UK, Europe, and Australia.
+I’m happy to have helped organize two dozen LGBTQ+ Literature and Film discussion groups, in the US and Canada, Latin America, the UK, Europe, and Australia.
 Hope this resource will be useful for your group!

 - HAVE FUN!
 Keep your group simply organized, friendly, and preferably free.
-There’s nothing like the lively sharing of opinions and information, and making new friends!
+There’s nothing like the lively sharing of opinions and insights, with old friends and new!

 - SCHEDULING: Decide among interested people what schedule works best.
 Keep the same day and time each month, while accounting for holidays.